brendan-holmes/rehab-app/README.md

 Serverless CRUD app using React (create-react-app) for the front-end and AWS API Gateway, Lambda and Dynamo DB for the back-end.

-## todo

-### Bugs
-- *DONE* Fix error handling for failed API calls, and show error toast
-- *DONE* Fix bug where if one item is in edit, and you create a new item, the item in edit changes (use IDs instead of list indices)
-- *DONE* Make 'last updated' time automatically update over time
-- *DONE* Fix the loading placeholder when waiting for data
-- *DONE* Fix the header on mobile
-- *DONE* Fix "Form submission canceled because the form is not connected" error message when cancelling out of editing card

-### Features
-- Add support for more fields
-- *DONE* Show "nothing available yet" message when there are no cards

-### Improvements
-- *DONE* Add hover effects to everything
-- Refactor the data structure that represents the "fake" data to more closely match the real one
-- Refactor the way hooks are passed around
-- Improve the design and layout
-- Add support for "enter" key press when editing a card
-- Delete toast instead of hiding it

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).